Educational Preparation for Travel Health Nursing

 The ATHNA Model Core Curriculum Guide

 Although most schools offer some relevant courses, presently there are no academic centers in the United States that offer a defined nursing concentration or degree in travel health.
-Initially, to address this gap, ATHNA developed a travel health nursing Model Core Curriculum Guide that outlines the knowledge, skills and attitudes required for competent practice.
-First written in 2002, over the years, this curriculum has served as a foundation for a number of short courses, orientation and training programs, and CE activities offered by nurse experts, travel health companies, government agencies and academics.
-Posted on the ATHNA website, it is available for use by individuals and groups seeking to educate nurses in the specialty, to inform and engage many more U.S. nurses in the care of travelers, and to educate travelers about quality travel health nursing care and the specialty.
-This curriculum is periodically validated by travel health nursing experts and against other international curricula (e.g., ISTM Body of Knowledge, University of Glasgow course), updated regularly, and can be accessed on the ATHNA website.
+To address this gap, ATHNA has developed a travel health nursing Model Core Curriculum Guide that outlines the knowledge, skills and attitudes required for competent practice.
+First written in 2002, over the years this curriculum has served as a foundation for a number of short courses, orientation and training programs, and CE activities offered by nurse experts, travel health companies, government agencies and academics.
+Posted on the ATHNA website Members Only Portal, it is available for use by individuals and groups seeking to educate nurses in the specialty, to inform and engage many more U.S. nurses in the care of travelers, and to educate travelers about quality travel health nursing care and the specialty.
+This curriculum is periodically updated and validated by travel health nursing experts and against other international curricula (e.g., ISTM Body of Knowledge, University of Glasgow course, UK RCN Competencies) and can be accessed through the ATHNA website.

 U.S. Certification in Travel Health Nursing

-As of yet, no U.S. nursing certification for travel health nursing comparable to those offered by the American Nurses Credentialing Center exists.
-Due to this gap, some nurses have turned to alternative methods to acquire a specialty credential signifying professional development, as might be required by employment or for promotion.
-These nurses have applied for one of three international, interdisciplinary alternatives: the ISTM Certificate of Knowledge (CTH®), the ASTMH Certificate of Knowledge in Clinical Tropical Medicine and Travelers' Health (CTropMed®) or the University of Glasgow Certification in Travel Health.
+To date, there is no U.S. board certification for the specialty of travel health nursing comparable to those offered for other nursing specialties by the American Nurses Credentialing Center, ABOHN and other accreditation groups.
+As a result, some nurses have turned to alternative methods to acquire a credential signifying professional development, as might be required by employment or used for promotion.
+Nurses have applied for one of several international, interdisciplinary alternatives (e.g., the ISTM Certificate of Knowledge (CTH®), the ASTMH Certificate of Knowledge in Clinical Tropical Medicine and Travelers' Health CTropMed®), the University of Glasgow Certification in Travel Health, the London School of Trop Med Certificate).

-ANA recognition of the specialty of travel health nursing is the crucial first step necessary for ATHNA to pursue a certification process in alignment with other U.S. specialty nursing certifications.
-Not international or interdisciplinary in focus, this travel health nursing certification will be based on the U.S. standards of care and U.S, nursing regulations.
-The travel health nurse's attainment of this credential will document the highest skills and knowledge of travel health nursing as practiced in this country.
+ATHNA is actively pursuing a board certification process in alignment with other U.S. specialty nursing board certifications.
+Not international or interdisciplinary in focus, this travel health nursing certification will be based on the U.S. standards of care and U.S. nursing regulations.
+The travel health nurse's attainment of this credential will have legal validity and document the highest skills and knowledge of travel health nursing as practiced in this country.

 Commitment to Lifelong Learning

 Travel health is a dynamic and ever-changing specialty.
-Travel health nurses are devoted to the health and education of persons and groups who travel internationally and nationally, and travel health nursing professionals focus on multiple determinants such as infectious disease, environmental risks and personal safety dangers that may impact a traveler to any destination at any stage of their journey.
-Travel health nurses know that yesterday's knowledge of global health and safety risks may not serve to protect today or tomorrow's world traveler.
-Failure of the travel health nursing professional to keep current with itinerary hazards and customized risk reduction measures for the various traveling populations (e.g., students, boomers, pregnant travelers, persons with HIV) can result in poor travel advice and counseling at a minimum and excess travel-related illness, injury, even death in the worst cases.
+Travel health nurses are committed to the health, safety and prevention education of individuals and groups who travel domestically and internationally.
+Travel health nursing professionals focus on multiple wellness determinants such as infectious disease, environmental risks, and personal safety hazards that may impact a traveler to any destination at any stage of their journey.
+Clinicians know that yesterday's knowledge of global health and safety risks may not serve to best protect today or tomorrow's world traveler.
+Failure of the travel health nursing professional to keep current with itinerary hazards and risk management measures can have serious consequences for the traveler, their destination, and the community to which they return.
+Nurses in the specialty understand the need to customize their travel health preparation plans for various travel populations (e.g., students, older travelers, pregnant travelers, persons with HIV, etc.) as must nursing professionals caring for returning travelers from every destination.
+Travel health learning is a lifelong commitment.